VishalSahu18/ChatBuddies/README.md

 **Features:**

-**Real-time Communication:** Implemented using Socket.io for seamless and instant message exchange.
+**Real-time Communication:** Implemented using Socket.io for seamless and instant message exchange.<br/>
-**State Management:** Powered by Zustand, providing a simple and scalable solution for state management in React.
+**State Management:** Powered by Zustand, providing a simple and scalable solution for state management in React.<br/>
-**Authentication:** Utilizes JWT tokens for secure user authentication and Cookie Parser for managing user sessions.
+**Authentication:** Utilizes JWT tokens for secure user authentication and Cookie Parser for managing user sessions.<br/>
-**Styling:** Styled with Tailwind CSS and DaisyUI for a modern and responsive user interface.
+**Styling:** Styled with Tailwind CSS and DaisyUI for a modern and responsive user interface.<br/>

 **Technologies Used**